stefanoverna/graphql8/guides/queries/executing_queries.md

 MySchema.execute(query_string, variables: variables)
 ```

-If the variable is a {{ "GraphQL::InputObjectType" | api_doc }}, you can provide a nested hash, for example:
+If the variable is a {{ "GraphQL8::InputObjectType" | api_doc }}, you can provide a nested hash, for example:

 ```ruby
 query_string = "